phsarah/pokecute/README.md

 Thank you for your visit and good coding! :shipit:

-*Developed with :sparkling_heart:	by Sarah Hessel*
+*Developed with 💙	by Sarah Hessel*

 -------
 <a id="pt-readme"></a>